akihikodaki/dts/test_plans/rss_to_rte_flow_test_plan.rst

     testpmd> show port 0 rss-hash
     RSS functions:
-     ipv4-frag ipv4-other ipv6-frag ipv6-other ip
+     ipv4-frag ipv4-other ipv6-frag ipv6-other

     testpmd> show port 1 rss-hash
     RSS functions:
-     ipv4-frag ipv4-other ipv6-frag ipv6-other ip
+     ipv4-frag ipv4-other ipv6-frag ipv6-other

    Send the ipv4-other/ipv4-frag/ipv6-other/ipv6-frag packets with different src/dst ip address to two ports.
    All the packets are distributed to all the four queues of two ports.